 The co-op course costs approximately \$558.00.
 Students will be invoiced later in the semester.
 Co-op fees are to cover administration, tracking, and monitoring progress of placements.
-All additional expenses incurred during the placement are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.)
+All additional expenses incurred during the placement are the student's responsibility (i.e. lodging, transportation, food, clothing, criminal records check, etc.).
+Depending on negotiated terms with the employer, students may be responsible for providing their own climbing equipment.

 Co-op wages may be negotiable and are established between the student and the employer.
-The employer must be legitimately engaged in urban forestry activity.
+The employer must be legitimately engaged in arboriculture activity.

-Examples of legitimate Urban Forestry Activity would be a mix of the following:
+Examples of legitimate arboriculture activity would be a mix of the following: